 Village to village: A journey along the Ghanaian coast

-The wooden platform beneath me shuddered, shaking me out of my slumber.
-Under a moonlit sky I crept outside of the homestay hut and stepped out onto the boardwalk.
+The wooden platform beneath me shuddered, summoning me out of my slumber.
+Under a moonlit sky I crept outside of the homestay hut onto the rickety boardwalk.
 Across the water I could vaguely see the silhouettes of people gathered in the village.
-Women wailed and chanted while a plume of smoke billowed from amongst them, and a child wrapped in a blanket was passed from one person to the next.
+Women wailed and chanted while a plume of smoke billowed amongst them, and a child wrapped in a blanket was passed from one person to the next.

 In the darkness I walked towards the gathering and quietly asked someone what was happening.
 I was told that one of the village children had been possessed by an evil spirit.
 A short while later, a gentleman rushed over to me asking if I could help.
 Not knowing what to do or say, I suggested that we take the child to hospital to be tested for malaria.
 “No no,” the person replied, “we need to take out the evil spirit.”
 The ritual continued into the night.

 The next morning I ran into a relative of the child and asked how he was doing.
 With a big smile of relief, the man told me that the child was doing very well.
 “What was wrong with him?”
 I asked.
 “Malaria!” he replied.

 In 2012, I travelled west along the Ghanaian coast to a place called Nzulezu – a tiny, isolated village built entirely on stilts in the Jomoro District of Ghana’s Western Region.
 The village is only accessible by canoe and was nominated as a UNESCO World Heritage Site in 2000.